justUmen/ComfyUI-BjornulfNodes/README.md

 ⚠️ Warning, you will pay by the minute, so not recommended for testing or learning comfyui.
 Do that locally !!!
 Run cloud GPU only when you already have your workflow ready to run.
 Advice : take a cheap GPU for testing, downloading models or settings things up.
-To download checkpoint or anything else, you need to use the terminal, here is all you need for flux as an example :
+To download checkpoint or anything else, you need to use the terminal.

-For downloading from Huggingface (get token here <https://huggingface.co/settings/tokens>), Here is example for everything you need for flux :
+For downloading from Huggingface (get token here <https://huggingface.co/settings/tokens>).
+Here is example for everything you need for flux dev :
 ```
 huggingface-cli login --token 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
 huggingface-cli download black-forest-labs/FLUX.1-dev flux1-dev.safetensors --local-dir /workspace/ComfyUI/models/unet